magud/fake-news-detection/README.md

 The *--freeze* flag sets the freezing technique to be used.
 A choice between freezing all but the finetuned layers (*freeze*), freezing the embedding layers only (*freeze_embed*) and freezing nothing, id est finetuning all layers (*no_freeze*) is possible.

 ## Details on Grid Search script
-Executing *python3 models_grid_search.py* is the script used that conducts the grid search over 48 hyperparameter combinations.
+Executing *python3 grid_search.py* is the script used that conducts the grid search over 48 hyperparameter combinations.
 It uses the *tune* package.
-In case the code couldn't finish due to for example storage capacity on the virtual machine, the evaluation and testing was redone in a separate script called *models_grid_search_eval_separate.py* and *models_grid_search_test_separate.py* respectively.

 **Important**: the current learning rate has to be set manually within the script in the search_space dictionary.
 The storage capacity of the virtual machine only allowed for saving 12 model combinations at the same time.
-Thus for each model and dataset, the script *models_grid_search.py* had to be run 4 times for each of the learning rates separately.
+Thus for each model and dataset, the script *grid_search.py* had to be run 4 times for each of the learning rates separately.

 Go to **Details on Initial Experiments script** for details on the flags that can be set.

 ## Additional Remarks
-The difference between the experiments scripts and model_grid_search is that the latter relies on the use of tune to speed up training and to perform grid search.
+The difference between the experiments and the grid search scripts is that the latter relies on the use of tune to speed up training and to perform grid search.

-In some cases, the model_grid_search didn't end for one run, in that case, the evaluation and testing step
-were performed separately in addition.
-Check **Details on Grid Search script** for more details.
+In some cases, the grid_search didn't end for one run, in that case, the evaluation and testing step  were performed separately in addition.

-The folders bert/, roberta/, distilbert/, albert/ and xlnet/ contain the used preloaded weights for all experiments and the grid search.

-All output files can be found under the folder results/